 Teachers are granted authority, with the direction and advice of the administration, to exercise their good judgment in applying a range of academic consequences for violations of this policy.
-Administration has the authority to remove a student from a class with an "F" for repeated violations.
+Only the administration has the authority to remove a student from a class with an "F" for repeated violations.